FOREX-Euro bounces off 4-month low, but remains under pressure

 last week's four-month low on Monday but investors remained

-little comfort from a broad G8 pledge to take steps to fight the
+drawing little comfort from a broad G8 pledge to take steps to

 The common currency rose on short-covering after